Ralami1859/Bayesian-Online-Change-point-Detector-Matlab-codes-/README.md

 # Bayesian Online Change point Detector
 Implementation of the Bayesian Online Change-point Detector of Ryan Prescott Adams and David McKay (2007).
+(The original version of the Bayesian Online Change-point Detector can be found here: https://arxiv.org/abs/0710.3742
+)

 This folder contains: